🦺

 AGE TECHNOLOGY

-Home Safety & Well-Being Device (founded in Lake Oswego, Oregon)
+Home Safety & Well-Being Device (founded in Lake Oswego, Oregon) Radar based.
+No camera.
+No microphones.

 Architechs, Designers, Accessibility OT’s